Posted: Dec 01 2004 | Revised: Jan 10 2019

 If you believe information in your Employment Data Report is inaccurate, you may contact the Work Number’s Client Service Center at (800) 996-7566 to have your dispute investigated.
 Your information will be blocked from verifiers during the reinvestigation.
 Results of the reinvestigation will be provided within 30 days of receipt of a dispute.

 National Consumer Telecom & Utilities Exchange (NCTUE) is a consumer reporting agency that maintains customer data reported by utility service providers that are members of NCTUE.
 These providers include cellular, local, and long distance phone companies, cable and pay TV services, internet service providers, and electricity, gas, and water utilities.
 The data includes information about a consumer’s account history, unpaid closed accounts and customer service applications.
-The NCTUE database is housed and managed by the credit reporting agency Equifax, although it does not include Equifax credit information.

 Consumers may obtain a free NCTUE Disclosure Report containing the information in their data report.
 NCTUE does not receive information from every service provider.
 Therefore, they may not have a Disclosure Report available for everyone.
 To request a copy of your NCTUE Disclosure Report call (866) 349-5185 or visit their website.